 We are seeking well-developed and creative ideas for courses and workshops:

 - Course proposals must be complete and clearly written.
-The Interterm Committee must understand what the course is about and how the instructor will organize it.
+We need to know what the course or workshop is about and how the instructor will organize it.

 - You must demonstrate that you are qualified to teach your course, though teaching experience is not required.

-Course proposals don't need to be more than 300 words.
-In addition to the proposal, submit a short course description and a short personal statement that explains your qualifications for teaching your subject.
+Course and workshop proposals don't need to be more than 300 words.
+In addition to the proposal, submit a short course or workshop description and a short personal statement that explains your qualifications for or interest in teaching your subject.
 Though we may edit it, your course description will be included on the interterm Web site course listing.

-Students enrolled in classes are responsible for paying the instructor for any expenses for materials, photocopying or services necessary for the course.
-Instructors should estimate the cost per student so that we can include this cost in your course description.
+Students enrolled in classes are responsible for paying the instructor for any expenses for materials, photocopying or services necessary for the course or workshop.
+Instructors should estimate the cost per student so that we can include this cost in your course or workshop description.
 Be specific; tell us what the materials are and what each student will have to pay.

-The stipend for a 10-hour course is $400.
-The stipend is paid per course.
-If more than one instructor will teach the course, the stipend will be split between the two instructors.
+The stipend for a course or workshop is $40/hour.
+The stipend is paid per course or workshop.
+If more than one instructor will teach the course or workshop, the stipend will be split between the instructors.
 Smith students and staff will receive their stipends through the payroll system.

-Smith students' earnings for teaching an interterm course will not affect the financial aid award.
+Smith students' earnings for teaching an interterm course or workshop will not affect the financial aid award.